N0-0NE-Dev/NoFasel/README.md

    to build the development client.

-7. You can find the apk file in `./android/build/outputs/apk/release` or `./android/build/outputs/apk/debug` depending on which command you used
+7. You can find the apk file in `./android/build/outputs/apk/release` or `./android/build/outputs/apk/debug` depending on which command you used.